Crowd-Sense

 Density measurement that ships counts, not identities

 A passive Wi-Fi pedestrian sensor with on-device aggregation.
-Device identifiers are discarded on the Collector itself — only aggregate counts ever leave it.
+Device identifiers never leave the Collector; only aggregate counts do.
 Designed for the safe-harbour described in the ICO's 2016 Wi-Fi Location Analytics guidance, and built for councils, BIDs, retailers and workplaces who need defensible footfall data in 2026.

 Why Crowd-Sense